 THE NEW JERSEY GIT-REP REQUIREMENTS AND §1031

 Some professionals refer to the NJ “Gross Income Tax Receipts Estimated Payment” (GIT-REP) as the New Jersey “Exit Tax.”
-This term of art is inaccurate.
-GIT-REP is not an extra tax, but a withholding mandated by the state because the taxpayer may have a tax liability from the sale.
-The GIT-REP is applicable to non-resident taxpayers who are selling or transferring real estate in NJ.
+This term is a misnomer.
+The GIT-REP is not an extra tax, but a withholding mandated by the state because the taxpayer may have a tax liability from the sale.
+The GIT-REP is applicable to non-resident taxpayers who are selling or transferring real estate in NJ and do not meet an exception.
 Like the Bulk Sales Law, the purpose of the GIT-REP is to keep money from leaving the state in situations where the taxpayer may not have any further connection to the state and could fail to file a state tax return.
 If there is no tax due upon filing a return, the taxpayer can receive a refund of the GIT-REP. This requirement is similar to the Non-Resident Real Property Estimated Income Tax Payment Form IT-2663 for New York State.